What Are DevOps Engineer Roles and Responsibilities in 2023?

 What Is Expected of DevOps Engineers?

-When a company is seeking a DevOps engineer, there are a few key skills and characteristics that they look for.
+When a company is seeking a DevOps engineer, they look for a few key skills and characteristics.
 The most important of these is technical expertise.

 To be a successful DevOps engineer, it is important to have proficiency in a wide range of technologies and tools, including cloud computing platforms, infrastructure automation tools, configuration management tools, containerization tools, and more.